Form 8821

 *For the greatest chance of success, please disregard any tax elections when making the determination of an accepted signatory.
 For example, an LLC that has made an election to be taxed as an S-Corporation should still use “Member” or “Manager”.

-**Included corporations designated as “LTDs” or “CompanIes.”
+**Included corporations designated as “LTDs” or “Companies.”